 Texas divorces are either uncontested or contested.
 Even contested divorces are surprisingly well designed in our state for a reasonable chance of everyone surviving without maxing out their pain thresholds.

-Uncontested divorces are often easier, but many couples don’t qualify for them and they too can get complicated.
+Uncontested divorce are often easier, but many couples don’t qualify for them and they too can get complicated.

 You may not qualify

 In Texas, you can’t just mutually decide you’re no longer married.
 You need to go to court and get a legal divorce.

 Otherwise, any property you ever buy, are given, or win is community property forever until you’re legally divorced.
 And if you have children, you’ll want enforceable custody rules.